awsdocs/iam-user-guide/doc_source/reference_policies_examples_s3_rw-bucket.md

 # Amazon S3: Allows Read and Write Access to Objects in an S3 Bucket<a name="reference_policies_examples_s3_rw-bucket"></a>

 This example shows how you might create a policy that allows `Read` and `Write` access to objects in a specific S3 bucket\.
 This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 The `s3:*Object` action uses a wildcard as part of the action name\.
 The `AllObjectActions` statement allows the `GetObject`, `DeleteObject`, `PutObject`, and any other Amazon S3 action that ends with the word "Object"\.